Format your text messages

 Wire also supports markdown.

-n order to display italic, bold, or parts of code, it is possible to use the following syntax to format some text inside any conversation on Wire:
+To display italic, bold, or parts of code, it is possible to use the following syntax to format some text inside any conversation on Wire:

 Markdown used Displayed as